 After interviewing some candidates for a vacancy it is easy to start getting confused about how the candidates compare to each other.
 If you have used the template for capturing information during interviews Job Applicant Interview Record then you will have a stack of records from those who have interviewed the candidates you are currently considering.
 How to bring it all together?

 The template I am sharing here will help you with that:

-Edit the column headings in this template to match the key criteria that you have used in your Interview Records for this vacancy and use the average scores that each of the candidates have obtained from interviewers when you create this summary.
-The Totals column should automatically be adding up the overall score for each candidate so you can see how the scores compare and which candidates have scored better than others.
+Change column headings in this template to match the key criteria that you have used in your Interview Records for this vacancy and use the average scores that each of the candidates have obtained from interviewers when you create this summary.
+The Totals column adds up the overall score for each candidate so you can see how the scores compare and which candidates have scored better than others.
 This template is useful to the recruiter in advising the Hiring Manager on the outcomes of interviews in order to plan the next steps for that vacancy.

 The Job Candidate Summary template can help you create one simple document which contains all of the feedback received about a candidate during the interview phase.
 And this greatly benefits a focused discussion about next steps with the Hiring Manager.